Is Your Website Still WCAG 2.1 Compliant?

 What Is WCAG — and Why It Matters

-Many laws and accessibility policies reference WCAG as the benchmark for compliance.
 But beyond regulation, WCAG exists to ensure websites are usable for people with disabilities.

 WCAG 2.1 expanded on earlier versions to better support users with: